Long Acre Ironstone Mine, Skelton.

 Born in Suffolk he had come up North with his family in his 40s to find work.

-He left a wife, Eliza, age 51, from St Margarets Suffolk, a son James,20, who also worked in the mines and a daughter, Emma, aged 12.
+He left a wife, Eliza, age 51, from St Margarets Suffolk, a son James, aged 20, who also worked in the Mines and a daughter, Emma, aged 12.

 George Pearson, age 59, was buried in Skelton Churchyard.
 "Collector at Mr Wharton's Halfpenny bridge at Saltburn."

-James Lowe and William Lowe, miners living at Skelton, are now inmates of the Guisborough Hospital suffering from injuries sustained at
+James Lowe and William Lowe, Miners living at Skelton, are now inmates of the Guisborough Hospital suffering from injuries sustained at the Park Pit.

 The Board was originally formed for Skelton alone, the population of which in 1871 was 2561 and it now had increased to 9,000.